 Looking to the never-

-Was he knowledgeable, wise enough, to exonerate and bury those ongoing persuasions this time around, or would the psych police, with their anabolic, barbed-
+Was he knowledgeable, wise enough, to exonerate and bury those ongoing persuasions this time around, or would the psych police, with their tight-

-Needing more time than most to think things through, to catch up on an answer, he was marked down as distracted from the get go, slow, a dud squib.
-In other words, by the warden’s account, he was more trouble than worth.
+Needing more time than most to think things through, to catch up on an answer, he was marked down as distracted from the get go, slow, a dud squib… by the warden’s account, more trouble than worth.

 Forgotten, but not forsaken... the future slowly evaporated into a faded dream, while the past, misplaced in time, got diverted and detained, before he had a chance to understand the duplicity.
 Saving any remaining self-

-Familiarity with his surroundings saw the regime, with its candid routine, including the violent jibes, become sanitised, normalised; a known and acceptable, daily, reality.
+Familiarity with his surroundings saw the regime, with its candid routine, including the sarcastic and violent jibes become sanitised, normalised; a known and acceptable, daily, reality… as if it were peculiar to be otherwise.
 With a wary and pronounced awareness, for what might sneak in behind, he engaged with an occasional documentary, or fictional spectacle, at least the ones they allowed him to watch.
-On guard, yet somehow deeply unconnected, (who wants to be normal anyway?), inertia and boredom set in, enough for his eye to wander over words in a book…
+On guard, yet somehow deeply unconnected, (who wants to be normal anyway?), inertia and boredom set in, enough for his eye to wander over words in a book.

 Honing his literary skills, from eyeballing comics, tabloids and hardboiled narratives in the rooms and corridors of the lifer, his curiosity gradually caught the better of him.
+The bindings thrown in his direction, any number of pages, from any book, saw the hunger for information and knowledge increase and the prospects of confinement diminish.
 Despite the company continuing to label him a cretin, not a day went by when he didn’t thank the lord for the basic understanding of the alphabet he’d picked up in a previous life.
-The bindings thrown in his direction, any number of pages, from any book, saw the hunger for stories, information and knowledge, increase and the prospects of his confinement diminish.

 The more he read, the more he saw how ill-

-Navigating streams of consciousness, he plumbed the depths, clambered dizzy heights, to reach the stars, until it seemed as if he were lost forever.
 From the written word, a pathological acknowledgment for the humanities, social sciences and biophysics, a need for understanding the wider implications of why we are here, engaged his imagination and lifted his spirit.
-He torched the fabled spark, lighting up a cosmological path.
-Passing over the threshold, between life and death, in search of that mythological building block, he ascended a rigid, tangible, environment, this hard realm of material force, and took flight.
+Passing over the threshold, between life and death, he torched a fabled spark, lighting up the cosmological path.
+On the back of the dragon, spiting fire and fury, he ascended a rigid, tangible, environment, this realm of concrete and waste and took flight.